ghc-proposals/ghc-proposals/proposals/new-proposal.rst

       {-# LANGUAGE SomePrelude #-}
 * The language extensions ``Haskell98`` and ``Haskell2010`` could be declared in this way, e.g. in the ``ghc-prim`` package.
+* People have asked for it in the past: https://ghc.haskell.org/trac/ghc/ticket/9642

 Proposed Change Specification
 -----------------------------